kathyrollo/jcucumberng-framework/README.md

 ~~~
 mvn verify
 ~~~
-This is the same task for test execution and for report generation.
+This is the same task for test execution and report generation.

 **Output:**